pnp/blog/content/post/copy-a-list-with-list-items-to-another-site.md

 #### Step 3 - Get the List Data

-We\'ll use the `Add-PnPDataRowToSiteTemplate` cmdlet to populate our list instances with actual list item.
+We'll use the `Add-PnPDataRowToSiteTemplate` cmdlet to populate our list instances with actual list item.
 Because we have two lists, we need to run the cmdlet twice.
-(So, technically, I guess we\'re doing 6 lines of PowerShell.
+(So, technically, I guess we're doing 6 lines of PowerShell.
 Shh!)

 ``` powershell